What are the signs of depression in teens and children?

 Parents should be vigilant for any talk about suicide or morbid fascination with death.
 Other sources point out that television and movies should be carefully monitored, both for the potentially depressing subject matter and for the psychological effects of TV viewing in general (studies show that children who watch six or more hours of TV a day are more prone to depression).

-Below are some of the signs of depression in kids.
+Signs of depression in kids.

 Signs of Depression in Teens